Thunder2103/Algorithms-Visualiser/README.md

 ---

-The function that actually executes the algorithm needs to be named in a specific way and take in certain arguments.<br><br> Please follow this convention:
+The function that actually executes the algorithm needs to be named in a specific way and take in certain arguments.<br><br> Please follow this format:

 - algorithmnameSearch(self, Searching)
 - e.g. BinarySearch would have the following function - binarySearch(self, Searching)
 - e.g. LinearSearch would have the follwing function - linearSearch(self, Searching)

 The "Searching" argument is an object that contains all the variables and methods a searching algorithm needs to actually run.

 ---